 Nerves in the bladder.
 The nerves alert a person when it is time to urinate, or empty the bladder.

 Urethra.
 This tube allows urine to pass outside the body.
-The brain signals the bladder muscles to tighten, which squeezes urine out of the bladder.
+The brain signals the bladder muscles to tighten.
+This squeezes urine out of the bladder.
 At the same time, the brain signals the sphincter muscles to relax to let urine exit the bladder through the urethra.
-When all the signals occur in the correct order, normal urination occurs.
+When all the signals happen in the correct order, normal urination happens.

 Facts about urine